coderefinery/github-without-command-line/_episodes/03-contributing.md

 <img src="{{ site.baseurl }}/img/contributing/invite-collaborators.png" width="800px" style="border:2px solid #000000;">

-From here on everybody can push changes in the same way as we have done in a single-person repository in the previous episodes.
+From here on the collaborators can push changes in the same way as we have done in a single-person repository in the previous episodes.

 > ## Discussion